earlbread/CarND-Behaviroal-Cloning/README.md

 --------------------------------------

 ### 1. Model Architecture
 I used [NVIDIA's End to End Learning for Self-Driving Cars][] paper almost as it is.
 My model consisted of 5 convolutional neural networks with 5x5 and 3x3 filter size, and 4 fully connected layers.
 The model includes ELU layers for activation, and the data is normalized in the model using a Keras BatchNormalization layer.
+Also I added dropout layer to prevent overfitting just before output layer.

 ![Model Architecture](./images/model_architecture.jpg)